DivyamBanga/Chess-Engine/README.md

 A fully-featured chess game built in Java using Swing for the graphical user interface.
 The application supports all core mechanics of chess, including:

--Legal move generation for all standard pieces -Castling (both kingside and queenside)
+- Legal move generation for all standard pieces
+- Castling (both kingside and queenside)
--En passant captures
+- En passant captures
--Checkmate and stalemate detection
+- Checkmate and stalemate detection
--Highlighted move options and interactive piece movement
+- Highlighted move options and interactive piece movement

 The game offers two modes: